 Daylight Control Strategies

-- Integrate operable blinds or shades that align with window symmetry for consistent appearance.
+- Integrate blinds or shades that open and close.
+Make sure they line up with your window symmetry so everything looks consistent.

-- Consider layered strategies (translucent films + blackout options) to modulate brightness throughout the day.
+- Consider layered strategies.
+Think translucent films plus blackout options.
+This lets you adjust the brightness throughout the day.

 Layering Light: Curtains, Shades, and Blinds for Day and Night